 - Local distribution solutions (churches, farmers, hubs, restaurants, etc.)

 - Nonprofit child care providers serving essential workers.
 PLEASE NOTE: Home-based child care providers are not eligible for SUN Fund, but are welcome to apply for assistance through Small Grants for Small Children

 - Rental and utility assistance through partnerships with agencies and municipalities

 Nonprofits and Small Businesses:

-- Operations support priority given to nonprofits serving disproportionately affected individuals and families
+- Operations support priority is given to nonprofits serving disproportionately affected individuals and families

 - Partnerships with county IDAs and other agencies supporting small businesses who are involved in response efforts such as food delivery to those in need